The Density of Sense

 The Density of Sense is a body of work formed through sensory overwhelm and physical limitation, considering the immensity of perceptual information that is encountered before it is filtered, organised or named.

 Alongside this, I was learning how the brain filters perception, how most nervous systems quietly sort what is necessary from what is not.
 Mine could no longer do this work in the background.
 My autonomic system stopped operating autonomously.
 Everything required attention.
-Sound, light, touch, temperature, memory, threat and pattern.
+Sound, light, temperature, pattern.
 The world arrived without hierarchy.
 I had to concentrate just to remain upright, to move, to be.
-This collapse of filtering became both the condition and the method of the work.
-The practice grew from a nervous system that could no longer edit reality.

 At the same time, I began to attend to a wider register of human sensing.
 Beyond sight, sound, touch, taste and smell, I was living inside thermoception, proprioception, nociception, balance, pressure, depth, vibration and internal signal.
 The body became a dense sensing field rather than a background support.
 These works formed from inside that register.

 The materials came from the domestic sphere.
-Household objects, refuse, foil, bottles, wrappers, bones, shells, clay, glitter, packaging and light through glasses of water.
-Domestic detritus as kin.
-These materials already carried intimacy, usefulness, neglect, comfort, labour, shame and survival.
-They worked alongside me as collaborators at a time when my own agency was fragile.
+Household leftovers and dross, foil, bottles, wrappers, bones, shells, clay, glitter, packaging, light and water.
+Domestic ephemera.
+Substitute objects.
+Matter matter.
+These materials already carried usefulness, neglect, comfort, everyday-ness and survival.

 The works developed through slow, repetitive translation.
 Objects were arranged, lit with torches, photographed, printed, painted into, re-scanned, re-stacked and re-photographed.
 Digital and physical processes folded into each other.
 Light moved through water.
 Images degraded.
 Signal broke down.
 Meaning slipped, then returned altered.